documentnode/documentnode.io/release-notes/relnotes-1.1.114.md

 * Strikethrough highlighting in the Markdown editor and preview panel
 * Tables highlighting in the Markdown editor
-* Tasklist style in the preview panel and generated web page
+* Task-list style in the preview panel and generated web page
 * Auto-links highlighting in the Markdown editor

 They will be available next week.